Valen-Sandbox/acf-sv-limits/README.md

 - **acf_limits_mass**: The maximum mass that a contraption may have before its weapons/engines are disabled (in whole kg).
 Set to 0 to disable limitations.
 - **acf_limits_missiles**: The maximum number of missiles that a contraption may hold before further racks are disabled.
 Set to 0 to disable limitations.
 - **acf_limits_rockets**: The maximum number of rockets that a contraption may hold before further racks are disabled.
 Set to 0 to disable limitations.
-- **acf_limits_worldconstrain**: Removes the ability to weld/ballsocket contraptions to the world if enabled.
-This is intended to prevent certain exploits that use these methods.
+- **acf_limits_worldweld**: Removes the ability to weld contraptions to the world if enabled.
+This is intended to prevent certain exploits that use this method.

 Additionally, because this addon uses the same loader module as ACF, the following is also available:
 - The hook **ACF_Limits_OnLoadAddon** (runs after the addon is fully loaded)